AgentMC/Sao20/Translate/Ru/Part3.md

 It was the basic technique of Sacred Art to heat water, but there still was a catch.
 When the generated thermal element is simply dropped into water, it reacts immediately with the water surface, creating a lot of steam, but the temperature of the water does not rise much.
 It is necessary to convey all the heat of the thermal element to water, which requires a bit of fiddling.

 Sacred Art practitioners carried a valuable medium called the "fire sponge stone" produced exclusively in the Southern Empire и put it in water so that it gradually gave the power of heat element.
 Simply lifting the container и holding the thermal element under it will boil the water too, but it will take time.
-As they were watched what is Веце-Премьер-Мечник doing with a show-me-what-you-have-there anticipation, Асуна continued with producing of two metal elements.
+As they were watched what is Вице-Премьер-Мечник doing with a show-me-what-you-have-there anticipation, Асуна continued with producing of two metal elements.

 It was a nice way to make steel ball with metal element as a substitute for a fire sponge stone, but unlike fire sponge stones which could absorb thermal energy instantaneously, metal ball would not get hot so easily.
 And, of course, the metal ball does not float in the air like pure elements, so one needs something to support it during heating.